 I wrote this title to suggest:

-- something doubly attractive – a frontier opening up in academia and knowledge work in general, where we work with the very foundations of what we do and how;
+- something attractive—a “frontier” opening up, in academia and knowledge work at large, where we can update the very foundation of what we do;

-- something hidden – as foundations tend to be, this frontier is, as it were, ‘hidden under the ground,’ and we have the challenge of making it visible.
+- something hidden—as a “foundation” tends to be, this frontier is, as it were, ‘hidden under the ground,’ and we have as challenge to make it visible.

 Chomsky announced his lecture by an abstract that read rather like a riddle:

 The machine, the ghost, and the limits of understanding: Newton’s contributions to the study of mind